Residential Office Assistant

 - Adhere to deadlines related to completion of tasks, projects, and turning in documents

-- Provide quality customer service and positive interactions to parents, students, and University faculty and staff
+- Provide quality customer service and positive interactions to parents, students, and University staff

 - Maintain confidentiality with all records, communication, and correspondence